hazelgrove/hazelnut-dynamics-agda/README.md

 mentioned in the paper text.
 What follows is a rough description of what to expect from each source file; more detail is provided in the comments inside each.

+On paper, we typically take it for granted that we can silently α-rename terms to equivalent terms whenever a collision of bound names is inconvenient.
+In a mechanization, we do not have that luxury and instead must be explicit in our treatment of binders in one way or another.
+Morally, we assume that all terms are in an α-normal form, where binders are globally not reused.

+That manifests in this development where we have chosen to add premises that binders are unique within a term or disjoint between terms when needed.
+These premises are fairly benign, since α-equivalence tells us they can always be satisfied without genuinely changing the term in question.
+Other standard approaches include using de Bruijn indices, Abstract Binding Trees, HOAS, or PHOAS to actually rewrite the terms when needed.
+We have chosen not to because _almost all_ of the theory we're interested in discussing here does not rely on these arguments, but they quickly become pervasive and obfuscate the actual points of interest.

+Similarly, we make explicit some premises about disjointness of contexts or variables being apart from contexts in some of the premises of some rules that would typically be taken as read in an on-paper presentation.
+This is a slightly generalized version of Barendrecht's convention, which we used in our POPL17 mechanization as well for the same reason.

+## Meta Concerns
+- [all.agda](all.agda) is morally a make file: it includes every module in every other file, so running `$ agda all.agda` on a clean clone of this repository will recheck every proof from scratch.
+It is known to load cleanly with `Agda version 2.5.1.1`; we have not tested it on any other version.

 ## Prelude and Datatypes